-The biology major at Transylvania University prepares you for traditional fields of study as well as emerging fields such as biophysics, bioinformatics and molecular genetics.
+The biology major at Transylvania University in Lexington, Kentucky, prepares you for traditional fields of study as well as emerging fields such as biophysics, bioinformatics and molecular genetics.
 The science of biology plays a central role in important issues like global climate change, stem cell research and ecological restoration, as well as global health issues such as avian influenza, tuberculosis and HIV/AIDS.
-Our biology graduates actively engage these issues, both as researchers in the laboratory and as medical personnel on the front lines.
+Our biology degree graduates actively engage these issues, both as researchers in the laboratory and as medical personnel on the front lines.

 Our biology program provides foundational courses useful for a number of disciplines as well as diverse specialized courses such as Biology of Climate Change, Bacterial Pathogenesis and the Natural History of Kentucky.
 We stress content as well as critical thinking, problem-solving and data analysis.Belinda Sly, associate professor of biology